blessing267/repo/README.md

 ## 📖 About the Project
 FarmMarket is a digital platform developed as my MSc dissertation at Sheffield Hallam University.
-It connects farmers with buyers to improve market access.
+It connects farmers with buyers and logistics to improve market access.

 ## 🚀 Features
-- Farmer & buyer registration
+- Farmer, buyer & logistics registration
 - Language translator
 - Product listing by farmers
 - Direct messaging & notifications